 Teaching and Learning

 The School uses an integrated teaching model.
 The learning of medical sciences is enhanced by the clinical context of a systems-based approach.
 The development of understanding of clinical practice is supported by a ‘just in time’ model of academic weeks that relate to each clinical placement and case-based teaching within each placement.
 Specialist clinical centres from across the region provide students with a wide range of exceptional placement experiences during which students complete structured learning activities as well as taking advantage of near patient learning opportunities.

 The School is at the forefront of technology enhanced learning, utilising mobile learning, virtual reality, simulation and a personalised e-portfolio to provide our students with the best possible experience and prepare them for the technological developments that will shape their future careers in healthcare.

-We take the development of clinical leaders seriously and use a programme of experiential learning opportunities delivered in partnership with the army to develop students’ leadership and followership skills in a range of situational contexts.
+We take the development of clinical leaders seriously and use a programme of experiential learning opportunities to develop students’ leadership and followership skills in a range of situational contexts.